How to Get a Guy to Hold Your Hand

 What’s a girl to do if she wants a guy to hold her hand?

 Private doesn’t have to mean alone.
 You can be in a crowd, as long as you are anonymous strangers to the people around you.

-Strolling through the park, walking in the mall or sitting in a movie theater are great occasions for making something happen.
+Strolling through the park, walking in the mall or sitting in a movie theater are great occasions for dates and holding hands.
 School or the restaurant where all of his friends hang out are not.

 Young guys are often very nervous about public displays of affection, so make sure the setting is comfortable for him.

-Sure, you’re nervous.
-But he’s a lot more nervous.
-Romance is not yet a manly thing in the slowly-maturing mind of a young man.
+Sure you’re nervous, but he’s a lot more nervous.
+Romance is not a manly thing in the slowly-maturing mind of a young man.